Dr Prue Cormie

 Edith Cowan University

-Almost 50% of all Australians will be diagnosed with cancer.
-While advances in treatments have improved the length of survival, these treatments also cause serious side effects that negatively impact physical and mental health long into a patient’s recovery.
-Dr Prue Cormie’s research focuses on discovering how to use exercise as a medicine to counteract these side effects.
+While advances in cancer treatments have improved the length of survival, these treatments also cause serious side effects that negatively impact physical and mental health over a long period of time.
+Dr Cormie’s research focuses on discovering how to use exercise as a medicine to counteract these side effects and maximise quality of life during and after cancer treatment.
+Specifically, her research has shown that exercise leads to significant improvements in sexual well-being, cancer-related fatigue, psychological distress, body composition, physical function and reduced risk factors of other chronic diseases (e.g. cardiovascular disease, diabetes, osteoporosis) in men with prostate cancer.